← Home

 The Short Version

 I design things at the intersection of AI, creativity, and human decision-making.
-I am finishing an MS in User Experience Design at Kent State University.
-Before that, I got a BA from the University of Pittsburgh in English, Philosophy, and Political Science, which turns out to be a surprisingly good foundation for thinking about how people actually use things.
+My background is unusual: a BA in English Writing from the University of Pittsburgh, with related studies in Philosophy, Political Science, and a certificate in Latin American Studies, which turns out to be a surprisingly good foundation for thinking about how people actually use things.

 What I Actually Believe

-I see design through Don Norman's frameworks as a standing lens.
+I see design through Don Norman's frameworks as a default lens.
 Affordances, signifiers, mapping, feedback, conceptual models.
 Not because they are trendy (they are decades old), but because they work.
 They are the vocabulary for asking whether something actually serves the person in front of it.

-I am influenced by Hunter S. Thompson's radical honesty, not his substance abuse.
-The part where you look at the thing clearly and say what you see, even when it is uncomfortable.
+I am influenced by Hunter S. Thompson's radical honesty, not his substance abuse: the part where you look at the thing clearly and say what you see, even when it is uncomfortable.
 That matters more in design than people want to admit.

 The Differentiator